Giannuz/High-Performance-Computing-Mandelbrot/High performance computing project v2.md

 | ----------------------------------------- | ----------------------------------------- |
 | ![](assets/2024-06-06-17-15-07-image.png) | ![](assets/2024-06-06-17-15-18-image.png) |

-<mark>INSERIRE GRAFICI QUÌ (first 2 graphs on the fourth row in "Grafici Tempi" and "Grafici Speedup")</mark>

-As is evident, scheduling greatly improves code execution compared to versions that do not support it.
+As is evident, scheduling greatly improves code execution compared to versions that do not use it thanks to threads balancing.

 <div style="page-break-after: always; break-after: page;"></div>